-Worried your online store is not doing so well?
-There are many reasons possible for the dip in your sales.
 Throughout the year, there will be different levels of customer engagement and sales that each online store will see.
-As the year comes to a close, we share with you 8 tips to improve your sales during the winter season.
+Let’s ring in the new year with improved sales, shall we?
+Here are 8 tips to improve your sales for this winter season.

 Peak seasons and their importance